If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 Address: Palau Nacional, Parc de Montjuïc, s/n, 08038 Barcelona, Spain

-The Museu Nacional d’Art de Catalunya is one of the most popular tourist destinations in Barcelona, and it’s easy to see why.
+The Museu Nacional d’Art de Catalunya is one of Barcelona’s most popular tourist destinations, and it’s easy to see why.
 The museum is housed in the Palau Nacional, a huge, Italian-style building dating to 1929.
 To enter the museum you have to get an entrance ticket in advance.

 Visitors can explore three floors of galleries devoted to Catalan art from the Romanesque period to the early 20th Century, as well as an expansive temporary exhibition space.
 With its rich collection and beautiful setting, the Museu Nacional d’Art de Catalunya is a must-see for any traveler to Barcelona.
 This National Art Museum Tour will help you explore the museum better.